A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

 It is worth noticing that in the above scenario the velocity of the matter particles should be defined to be given by

-It follows that in the presence of a sub-quantum potential, a particle with nonzero rest mass $m_{0i}\neq 0$ can behave like though if was a particle moving at the speed of light (i.e. a radiation massless particle) provided $\langle m_{0i}^2\rangle_{\rm av}=\langle V_{SQi}^2\rangle_{\rm av}$.
-Thus, if we introduce an effective particle rest mass $m_{0i}^{{\rm eff}}=\sqrt{\langle m_{0i}^2\rangle_{\rm av}-\langle V_{SQi}^2\rangle_{\rm av}}$, then we get that the speed of light again corresponds to a zero effective rest mass.
-It has been noticed [8], moreover, that in the cosmological context the averaged sub-quantum potential defined for all existing radiation in the universe should be regarded as the cosmic stuff expressible in terms of a scalar field $\phi$ that would actually make up our scaling dark-energy solution.
-At the coincidence time, that idea should actually extend in the present formalism to also encompass in an incoherent way, together with the averaged sub-quantum potential for CMB radiation, the averaged sub-quantum potential for matter particles, as a source of dark energy.
-On the other hand, it has been pointed out as well [8] that the sub-quantum potential ought to depend on the scale factor $a(t)$ in such a way that it steadily increases with time, being the sub-quantum energy density satisfying the above continuity equation what keeps constant along the whole cosmic evolution.
+It follows that in the presence of a quantum potential, a particle with nonzero rest mass $m_{0i}\neq 0$ can behave like though if was a particle moving at the speed of light (i.e. a radiation massless particle) provided $\langle m_{0i}^2\rangle_{\rm av}=\langle \tilde{V}_{Qi}^2\rangle_{\rm av}$.
+Thus, if we introduce an effective particle rest mass $m_{0i}^{{\rm eff}}=\sqrt{\langle m_{0i}^2\rangle_{\rm av}-\langle \tilde{V}_{Qi}^2\rangle_{\rm av}}$, then we get that the speed of light again corresponds to a zero effective rest mass.
+It has been noticed \cite{GonzalezDiaz:2006tr, GonzalezDiaz:2008ci}, moreover, that in the cosmological context the averaged quantum potential defined for all existing radiation in the universe can be expressed in terms of a scalar field $\phi$, and would actually make up our scaling dark energy solution.
+At the time of matter-radiation equality, that idea should actually extend in the present formalism to also encompass in an incoherent way, together with the averaged quantum potential for CMB radiation, the averaged quantum potential for matter particles, as a source of dark energy.
+On the other hand, as it has been pointed out above as well as in \cite{GonzalezDiaz:2006tr, GonzalezDiaz:2008ci}, the quantum potential ought to depend on the scale factor $a(t)$ in such a way that it steadily increases with time, being the quantum energy density satisfying the above continuity equation what keeps constant along the whole cosmic evolution.